 Not smoke or drink alcohol.

-You must be committed to careful oral hygiene and regular dental visits after getting
+Be committed to careful oral hygiene and regular dental visits after getting the implants.

 What are the different types of dental implants?

 The 2 most common types of dental implants are:

 Endosteal implants (most common).
 This type of implant is inserted into the jaw bone.
 It's used as a root to hold a

 Subperiosteal implants (uncommon).
 This type of implant is rarely used.
 But it may be an option for people who can't

 fits right on the existing bone.

-Dental implants may either be inserted by a dentist specially trained in implantology,
+Dental implants may be inserted by a dentist specially trained in implantology, a

 Health risks and dental implants

-Implants are made of biologically compatible materials which have undergone extensive
+Implants are made of biologically compatible materials.
+These materials have been